beeva-arturomartinez/beeva-best-practices/cloud/aws/README.md

 EBS disks are used specially for data which changes frecuently, for disks in a database for example, and for data which needs a long time persistance.

-Also, you can perform automatic a point in time backups of EBSs.
-This automatic backups are called Snapshots, and are stored in S3.
+Also, you can perform automatic point in time backups of EBSs.
+These automatic backups are called Snapshots, and are stored in S3.

 ##### Types